-A Landscape Character Assessment was undertaken in the County in 2002 and it described in broad terms the 21 different Landscape Character Areas (LCA) identified for
+A Landscape Character Assessment was undertaken in the County in 2002 and it described in broad terms the 21 different Landscape Character Areas (LCA) identified for the County.
+Each LCA is described in terms of landscape types, historic landscape types and habitat types.
+Key characteristics such as extent of, geology, landform, landcover and human influences as well as an outline of the landscape condition and sensitivity are also described.
 Landscape Character Types (LCT) are also used in the Wind Energy Development Guidelines, Guidelines for Planning Authorities (DoEHLG, 2006) as a means of identifying the most appropriate scale and layout of wind energy developments in these areas.
 The 6 LCTs identified in these guidelines can correspond to some of the LCTs identified in the County Clare LCA.
 Table 4a below presents this advice for each of the LCA's within the 'Strategic' and 'Acceptable in Principle' areas.
 Further details are provided in Chapter Six of the Planning Guidelines.